AdamSobieski/Narratology/Content/Automata.md

 As considered, extension methods would provide functionalities for determining whether an automaton accepts an enumerable of type `TInput`, transducing from such an input sequence to an output sequence of type `TOutput`, and so forth.

 Many automata would additionally implement `IMatcher<TInput>` for their `TEdge` type; this type constraint is checked for and utilized by many of the provided extension methods.
+Transducers, similarly, would implement `IProducer<TInput, TOutput>` on their `TEdge` type.

-Automata instances could also implement interfaces to provide their own customized functionalities for extension methods, e.g., `ICustomAccepts` and `ICustomTransduce`, in these regards.
-These interfaces would be checked for on instances in provided extension methods.
+Automata instances can also implement interfaces to provide their own customized implementations for those functionalities otherwise provided by extension methods, e.g., `ICustomAccepts` and `ICustomTransduce`.
+Such interfaces can be checked for upon instances in provided extension methods.

-A vision is that an `IAutomatonBuilder` interface or an `AutomatonBuilder` (static) class would enable developers to simply and programmatically build automata.
-Automata builders could configurably optimize described automata and/or utilize runtime code generation and compiling-related features to maximize performance.
+A vision is that an `IAutomatonBuilder` interface or an `AutomatonBuilder` (static) class would enable developers to simply and programmatically build various kinds of automata.
+Automata builders could configurably optimize developers' described automata and/or utilize runtime code-generation and compiling-related features to maximize performance.

 ### Tree Automata